EPCCed/eidf-docs/docs/safe-haven-services/open-ondemand/home-page.md

 ## Display your log in name

-Click the **Avatar** (head and shoulders icon) on the menu bar to display your log in name e.g., 'Logged in as your-user'.
+Click the **Avatar** (head and shoulders icon) on the menu bar to display your log in name e.g., 'Logged in as youruser'.

 ![Avatar menu button, a head and shoulders icon](../../images/open-ondemand/avatar-button.png){: class="border-img center"} ***Avatar** menu button*